iknek/iknek.github.io/content/aboutme.md

 ## Work

 Whilst this site isn't meant to be a CV (you can find that on my LinkedIn), a quick overview feels appropriate.
 Alongside working as an in-store seller for Inet, I've also been a teacher assistant for a number of courses at Chalmers.
-I was also the treasurer for ArmIT, the IT division's corpoate relations committee.
+I was also the treasurer for ArmIT, the IT division's corporate relations committee.

 This summer, I've been working at [Tillitis](https://tillitis.se), a spin-off company from Mullvad.
 Whilst it's still very small, Tillitis makes a very interesting USB security key, which is fully open-source.
 In the near future, I hope to write a blog post which goes into more depth on both the company, and the TKey.

 ## Interests

 During the last three years of my education, I've developed a strong interest in cyber security - both in terms of implementation, and testing.
-This is in large part thanks to my bachelor thesis work, which was centered around planning, and executing, a full pen-test of an IoT doorbell camera.
+This is in large part thanks to my bachelor thesis work, which was centred around planning, and executing, a full pen-test of an IoT doorbell camera.
 And, naturally, my current job at Tillitis!

 Outside of academics and work, I have built computers since the age of 14, and been an active member on the Swedish tech forum ‘Sweclockers’ since 15.
 At 14, I wrote a guide on ifixit.com which currently has over 55,000 views.
 I'm also an active member of the fixed gear bike community in Sweden, and currently admin of the Fixed Gear Gothenburg Facebook group.